"The worst enemy to creativity is self-doubt"

 I use them to cut a wide range of materials… like these:

-I’ve made intricate cogs by cutting up the lid from a can of spray paint, and an entire birdfeeder by cutting up a thick plastic folder (1).
+I’ve made intricate cogs from the lid from a can of spray paint, and an entire birdfeeder by cutting up a thick plastic folder (1).

 Soda cans (2) are made from a very thin plastic coated aluminium, they are super easy to cut, but not a great material to work with.

 It’s increasingly difficult to find biscuits that are packaged in tin boxes (3) but if you do… buy them!
-It’s an awesome resource that’s easy to cut.
+It’s an awesome resource.

 - Vinyl Tiles